moti-og/contract-doc-v3/docs/docsByAI/features/checkin-checkout.md

 ## Roles and permissions (prototype)
 - Editor: can check out, check in, cancel checkout, finalize/unfinalize.
-- Suggestor/Vendor: read‑only or suggesting (cannot check out or check in).
+- Suggestor/Vendor: can check out and check in; document mode remains suggesting by default.
 - Viewer: view‑only.

 Exact permissions flow through the state matrix and can be tuned in `data/app/users/roles.json`.